 Heavily involved in other professional and community activities, Mr. Barnes chaired the Leveraged Real Estate Task Force of the Institute of Financial Planners from 1985-1986, and served as a Director of Public Counsel from 1988-1990.
 He served as Vice President of the UCLA Law Alumni Association, 1972-1973, and as a member of its Board of Directors, 1971-1973.
 He was General Counsel and a Director of the UCLA Alumni Association from 1984 to 1986.

 During 1991, Mr. Barnes served as a member of the Independent Commission on the Los Angeles Police Department (the "Christopher Commission"), the commission appointed to conduct a comprehensive investigation into the use of excessive force by the Los Angeles Police Department and related issues.
 He is the recipient of numerous professional awards, including UCLA Law Alumni of the Year (1976) and Resolutions of Commendation from the California Assembly and Senate (1979).
 In 1983, he was awarded the designation "Specialist in Real Estate Securities" by the Real Estate Securities and Syndication Institute.
-Mr. Barnes is listed in The Best Lawyers in America for the last 21 years.
+Mr. Barnes has been listed in The Best Lawyers in America for the last 21 years.